 Student Conduct Board

 Student Conduct Board members, officers and representatives are responsible for providing a fair and unbiased process to address issues of student conduct.
-These students work with faculty, the Student Government Association and other key members of the university community to improve awareness of values based behaviors and increase student learning.
+These students work with faculty, the Student Government Association and other members of the university community to improve awareness of values-based behaviors and increase student learning.

 During hearings, the Student Conduct Board will follow all operational guidelines and seek support and guidance from the Student Conduct Board Advisor when appropriate.
 Hearings are formal and confidential.
-The board will decide, in closed session, if the alleged student should be found responsible based on presented evidence and a majority vote.
+The board will decide, in closed session, if the accused student should be found responsible based on the information presented via a majority vote.
 Sanctions imposed by the Student Conduct Board will also be decided by majority vote.

-These are just a few of the benefits and skills that can be gained from participation in the Student Judicial Board:
+A few of the benefits and skills that can be gained from participation in the Student Conduct Board are:

 - Ability to analyze and evaluate all aspects of a conflict situation and determine possible alternative solutions

-- Maintain privacy of the individuals involved and the Office of Community Standards.
+- Maintain the privacy of the individual(s) involved and the Office of Community Standards

-- Respond to requests to adjudicate cases and communicate scheduling conflicts with the Office of Community Standards.
+- Respond to requests regarding case hearings and communicate schedule conflicts with the Office of Community Standards

-- Be familiar with the Student Code of Community Standards and Guide to Residential Living as well as campus resources and student support services.
+- Be familiar with the Code of Community Standards and the Guide to Residential Living as well as other applicable campus resources and student support services